Slow Cooker Italian Beef

 Jump to Recipe

-Easy shredded Italian Beef made in the crockpot, just SIX ingredients and loaded with flavor!
-Includes Instant Pot method and step by step video.
+Easy shredded Italian Beef made in the crockpot, just six ingredients!
+Tender chuck roast is simmered in a tangy broth for fall-apart goodness, perfect for serving on sandwiches.
+Includes Instant Pot method and step-by-step video.

-As much as I love a classic Slow Cooker Pot Roast or a big bowl of Honey Balsamic Slow Cooker Beef Stew, this is a fun and flavorful twist on crockpot beef that everyone loves!
+As much as I love a classic Slow Cooker Pot Roast or a big bowl of Honey Balsamic Slow Cooker Beef Stew, slow cooker Italian Beef is a fun and flavorful twist on crockpot beef that everyone loves!

-This crockpot Italian Beef is the perfect make ahead meal because it needs a long (think really long) cook time in order to break down and become tender, so get it started early in the morning and you won’t have to think about making dinner!
+• Perfect make-ahead meal: This crockpot Italian Beef is the perfect make-ahead meal because it needs 10-12 hours of cook time to break down and become tender, so get it started early in the morning, and you won’t have to think about making dinner!

 Want to save this recipe?